mikhailknyazev/automation-samples/README.md

 ## 5.1.
 Prepare a different GitHub repository for sample App

-Create a new **public** repository (e.g. `sample-app-test`) on GitHub and configure a Webhook for it as follows:
+Create a new **public** repository (e.g. `sample-app-test`) on GitHub (opt to create the initial `README.md` so that the `main` branch gets initialised) and configure a Webhook for it as follows:
 ![github-01.png](images%2Fgithub-01.png)

-Notice the following:
+Note the following:
-* The `Payload URL` points to port 5000 of `ansible-engine (13.239.0.188)`: `http://13.239.0.188:5000/endpoint` (it is where Event Driven Ansible will be waiting for corresponding HTTP calls from GitHub)
+* The `Payload URL` points to port 5000 of `ansible-engine (54.206.175.29)`: `http://54.206.175.29:5000/endpoint` (it is where Event Driven Ansible will be waiting for corresponding HTTP calls from GitHub)
 * The `Content type` is `application/json`
 * The question `Which events would you like to trigger this webhook?` answered with `Just the push event.`